The landscape of binary core-collapse supernova progenitors and the late emergence of Wolf-Rayet winds: Single-star evolutionary models

 \section{Single-star evolutionary models}

 Here we present the key results from our $Z=0.014$ single-star evolutionary tracks.
 In Fig.\,\ref{fig:ov} we show the time-averaged overshooting extent during the main-sequence evolution as computed using the \cite{Jermyn2022} prescription, showing a gradual increase from $\alpha_\mathrm{ov}\approx 0.15$ for the lowest masses up to $\alpha_\mathrm{ov}\approx 0.5$ for the most massive stars simulated.
 In Fig.\,\ref{fig:shrd} we present the main-sequence evolution of our models in the so-called spectroscopic Hertzsprung-Russell diagram, where $\mathcal{L}\equiv T^4 / g$, and we show that our models are at least as good as other theoretical models \citep{Brott2011,Ekstrom2012} in reproducing the observationally-derived landscape \citep{Castro2014}.
-In Fig.\,\ref{fig:rsgshrd} we show the entire evolution of $27$ single-star simulations, highlighting the good reproduction of Galactic red supergiant properties \citep[e.g.][]{Beasor2021}.
+We note that the empirical terminal age main sequence (TAMS) feature described by \cite{Castro2014}, while often used for comparison, is based on a heterogeneous sample of Galactic OB stars and may be affected by selection or systematic biases.
+More homogeneous studies, such as those using VLT-FLAMES data in the LMC \citep[e.g.][]{Schneider2018}, do not show an equivalent post-TAMS gap, and the location of the TAMS in SMC stars remains uncertain pending final results from the BLOeM survey \citep{Shenar2024}.

+In Fig.\,\ref{fig:rsgshrd} we show the entire evolution of $27$ single-star simulations, highlighting the good reproduction of Galactic RSG properties \citep[e.g.][]{Beasor2021}.
+Fig.\,\ref{fig:rsgshrd} also shows the mass dependence of the final fate of evolved massive stars.
+The tracks for initial masses $< 28\,\mathrm{M}_\odot$ all end as RSGs and are predicted to explode in CCSNe, while higher initial masses lead to hotter endpoints that are predicted to directly collapse to BHs.
+Among the more luminous endpoints, those with high enough initial masses become WR stars, as their strong stellar winds are able to remove the hydrogen envelope even without the aid of binary interaction.
+We find the minimum mass for a single star to become a WR star to be $M_\mathrm{ZAMS} = 36\,\mathrm{M}_\odot$ in our Solar-like metallicity $Z=0.014$ models.
+The endpoints of the tracks with initial masses $28\,\mathrm{M}_\odot < M_\mathrm{ZAMS} < 36\,\mathrm{M}_\odot$ are either YSGs or BSGs.

+As discussed by \cite{Shenar2020}, the minimum initial mass for a single star simulation to reach a WR phase differs between codes and changes according to mixing assumptions (e.g. rotational mixing; \citealt{Limongi2018}) and also depends on metallicity.
+Our $Z=0.014$ mass threshold is slightly higher than values reported in the literature \citep[e.g.][]{Dray2003,Limongi2018}.
+For $Z=0.0056$, we find a non-monotonic behaviour, with the the lowest initial mass yielding a WR star being $M_\mathrm{ZAMS}= 42\,\mathrm{M}_\odot$, but several tracks with higher masses not becoming WR stars, and robust WR formation occurs for $M_\mathrm{ZAMS} \ge 51\,\mathrm{M}_\odot$.
+These masses are higher than some predictions \citep*[e.g. with the \textsc{stars} code;][]{Eldridge2008} but lower than others \citep[e.g. \textsc{genec};][]{Eggenberger2021}.
+For $Z=0.00224$, none of the single-star tracks lost their entire hydrogen through winds and also do not reach effective surface temperatures higher than $65\,\mathrm{kK}$.
+However, tracks with $M_\mathrm{ZAMS} > 54\,\mathrm{M}_\odot$ do reach a point where they would be considered to be WR stars according to our transformed radius criterion (Section\,\ref{subsec:calcWR}) of sub-type WNh.